10 Best Dog Pooper Scoopers for Mess-Free Waste Removal

 - Length of the scooper

 When picking out a scooper, pay attention to the length of the handle and if it’s adjustable or not.
 You might want a poop scooper simply because you’re not able to bend and pick up after your pooch, and having a telescopic handle that extends or a long pole is a better choice for your preferences.
 Similarly, a telescopic handle or a short handle are a more tailored match when you want something that’s portable and good to take on walks with you.
+In this case, adjustability is key: having the ability to adjust the length for every situation is ideal.

 - Ease of maintenance